 Cornstarch – This is added to the chicken to make it tender and also helps to thicken the sauce

-Vegetables – I prefer to make this with broccoli, carrots, peppers, and snow peas but this is a very customizable recipe.
+Vegetables – I prefer to make this with broccoli florets, carrots, peppers, and snow peas but this is a very customizable recipe.
 Use the vegetables that you like in your house.
 It’s great for using up leftovers too!

 Marinade – the brown sugar, ginger, sesame oil, and soy sauce make a delicious marinade.
 If you like your more tangy, try adding a little rice wine vinegar.
 A few red pepper flakes in the marinade will give it a kick if you like spicy!

-TWO: In a wok or large skillet, cook the chicken and the marinade un the chicken is cooked through.
+Second: In a wok or large skillet, cook the chicken and the marinade over medium high heat, until the chicken is cooked through.
 Remove from the pan and set aside.

 Start off your Asian dinner with this Tom Yum Soup recipe while everyone is waiting for the main dish!